verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 You can find detailed installation instructions [here](https://verdaccio.org/docs/en/installation)

 ## Why 'Freedom' ?
 Verdaccio originated from [Sinopia](https://github.com/rlidwka/sinopia) almost three years ago and since then Verdaccio Team maintaining and releasing major release every year.
-Since the fork, the project has evolved in many ways, making the project’s code base modern, easier to debug and more straightforward to contribute to by the community.
+Since the fork, the project has evolved in many ways, making the project’s code base modern, easier to debug and more straightforward to contribute.

-The name Freedom holds true meaning for version 4 release.
+The name Freedom holds true meaning for Verdaccio@4.x release.
 Verdaccio is a strong community of many contributors and developers from across the world, providing an ideal platform for everyone to give control of their code.
-Also, version 4 is free from tech debt of legacy code and stands on design patterns of the modern era which consist [React](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/), [JWT](https://jwt.io/), [Docker](https://www.docker.com/) & [Kubernetes](https://kubernetes.io/).
+Also, Verdaccio@4.x is free from tech debt of legacy code and stands on design patterns of the modern era which consist [React](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/), [JWT](https://jwt.io/), [Docker](https://www.docker.com/) & [Kubernetes](https://kubernetes.io/).
 We can call it Freedom in true sense.

 Let's take a quick look at the life cycle and development of Verdaccio community:

-- **Verdaccio@2.x (Release name: Birth)** -  Focused on stability, code quality, improvement in  architecture of the old sinopia project and community development.
+- **Verdaccio@2.x (Release name: Birth)** -  Focused on stability, code quality, improvement in  architecture of the old [Sinopia](https://github.com/rlidwka/sinopia) project and community development.

 - **Verdaccio@3.x (Release name: Hope)** - Redesigned the user interface in [React](https://reactjs.org/) and introduced the simplicity of the plugins development.
 The Verdaccio Team and many contributors made the project almost bug free and robust.
 This was the time the project started to grow and other projects started using it.

-It's the first release, Verdaccio is coming up with many exciting new CLI commands for package management, Fast and Responsive user interface, Security upgrades and easy deployments.
+Verdaccio@4.x is coming up with many exciting new CLI commands for package management, Fast and responsive user interface, security upgrades and easy deployments.

-Excited ??
+Excited??
 Yes !!!
 Let's go !!

 ## So what's changed?
 TL;DR
 - [New User Interface](#new-user-interface)